ozovalihasan/bewevi/README.md

 # Ivy

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I developed a catalogue application to list plants.
+I developed a catalogue application to list pokemons.
 The project includes the basic features of
-- Listing plants with general information
+- Listing pokemons with general information
-- Showing any plant with details
+- Showing any pokemon with details
-- Searching any plant
+- Searching any pokemon
-- Filtering plants
+- Filtering pokemons

 The app is using [Trefle.io](https://trefle.io/) as API